ucsb/webguide/footer.md

 Any content created for UCSB is copyrighted by the Regents of the University of California.

 The year is optional, but if used you may choose the year the site was created, the last major redesign, the last update, or the current year.
-Server-side code or JavaScript can be used to display the current year.
+Server-side technology or JavaScript can be used to display the current year.

 HTML examples: